oracle/graal/truffle/docs/splitting/Splitting.md

 ```

 At the very beginning of the pseudo code you can have early termination conditions.
-If the call target is already marked as "needs split", there is need to continue.
+If the call target is already marked as "needs split", there is no need to continue.
-Also, if the call targets has no known callers (e.g., it is the "main" of the execution) splitting is not applicable since splitting is inherently tied to duplicating ASTs for a particular call site.
+Also, if the call target has no known callers (e.g., it is the "main" of the execution) splitting is not applicable since splitting is inherently tied to duplicating ASTs for a particular call site.
-Finally, if this is happening during the first execution of call target, splitting is pointless since the polymorphic nature of the node is inevitable (i.e., not coming from the callers, but rather an integral property of that call target).
+Finally, if this is happening during the first execution of a call target, splitting is pointless since the polymorphic nature of the node is inevitable (i.e., not coming from the callers, but rather an integral property of that call target).

 In the second part of the pseudo code two cases are differentiated: